wacncontent/CustomizeTool/output/articles/app-service-web/choose-web-site-cloud-service-vm.md

 ### <a id="onprem"></a> I need a web front end with background processing and database backend to run business applications integrated with on premise assets.

 Azure Websites is a great solution for complex business applications.
 It lets you develop apps that scale automatically on a load balanced platform, are secured with Active Directory, and connect to your on-premises resources.
 It makes managing those apps easy through a world-class management portal and APIs, and allows you to gain insight into how customers are using them with app insight tools.
-The [Webjobs][] feature lets you run background processes and tasks as part of your web tier<!-- deleted by customization , while hybrid connectivity and [VNET features](/documentation/articles/fundamentals-introduction-to-azure#networking) make it easy to connect back to on-premises resources -->.
+The [Webjobs][] feature lets you run background processes and tasks as part of your web tier, while hybrid connectivity and [VNET features](/documentation/articles/fundamentals-introduction-to-azure#networking) make it easy to connect back to on-premises resources.
 Azure Websites provides three 9's SLA for web apps and enables you to:

 * Run your applications reliably on a self-healing, auto-patching cloud platform.
 * Scale automatically across a global network of datacenters.